-The K'gari (Fraser Island) Research Archive brings together various collections of resources that contribute to research into K'gari.
+The K'gari (Fraser Island) Research Archive brings together various collections of resources that contribute to research into K'gari's recent history.

-UniSC has a special interest in K'gari, through the Dilli Village Research and Learning Centre and from teaching and research activities on the Island.
+UniSC has a special interest in K'gari through the Dilli Village Research and Learning Centre, in addition to other teaching and research activities associated with the island.

-The John Sinclair Collection comprises print and digital material including manuscripts, photographs, reports and surveys.
+The John Sinclair Collection comprises of print and digital material including manuscripts, photographs, reports, and surveys.

-This Collection charts the history of a contested area from pre-colonisation to World Heritage site.
-Through the 1970s K'gari occupied a critical place in Queensland’s political landscape.
-The conflicting interests of environmentalists, workers, sandminers and the logging industry were played out in all levels of Australian government and resulted in K'gari being included on the UNESCO World Heritage List.
+This collection charts the history of a contested area from colonisation to World Heritage site.
+Throughout the 1970s, K'gari occupied a critical place in Queensland’s political landscape.
+The conflicting interests of environmentalists, workers, sandminers, and the logging industry were played out in all levels of Australian government and resulted in K'gari being included on the UNESCO World Heritage List.
 The transcripts and exhibits to the 1975 Fraser Island Inquiry, initiated by the Commonwealth Government, form part of this collection.

-As founder of the Fraser Island Defenders Organisation, John Sinclair’s interest lay not only in the environmental values of the Island, but also with the impact of industries including forestry and tourism.
+As founder of the Fraser Island Defenders Organisation (FIDO), John Sinclair’s interest lay not only in the environmental values of the island, but also with the impact of industries including forestry and tourism on the natural environment.

-The Collection also includes more than 600 photographs which provide a visual narrative of K'gari's recent history.
+The collection includes more than 600 photographs, which provide a visual narrative of K'gari's recent history.

 Image: Logging protesters 1990 from the John Sinclair Collection. | Image: Brumbies at Eurong Beach 1980 from the John Sinclair Collection. |

-The John Sinclair Collection comprises a diverse range of material.
-Old historical content includes a collection of news items from 19th century Maryborough newspapers, military records from World War 2, parliamentary papers, shipping, timber industry publications and interviews and recollections of old-time residents.
+The diverse range of material John collated include old historical content such as news clipping from 19th century Maryborough newspapers, military records from World War 2, parliamentary papers, shipping, timber industry publications, as well as recollections of old-time residents.
 Documents about forestry cover history, economic and scientific concerns.
-Many of the papers from 1970s to 1990s are associated with political campaigns to stop sand mining and logging on the Island.
-Other issues addressed within the collection are tourism impacts, recreational and commercial fishing, geology and ecology.
+Many of the papers from 1970s to 1990s are associated with political campaigns to stop sand mining and logging on the island.
+Other issues addressed within the collection are tourism impacts, recreational and commercial fishing, geology, and ecology.

-The Butchulla people have a presence through the documents and their displacement from K'gari can be seen in many of the historical papers.
+The Butchulla/Badtjala people have a presence through the documents and their displacement from K'gari can be seen in many of the historical papers.

 John Sinclair AO, donated his collection to UniSC Library in 2016.